crafting-demo/coworker-bot/docs/examples/flows/github-issue-to-pr-flow.md

 **You comment on the issue:**

 ```
-@coworker-bot-bot Can you also add keyboard shortcut Ctrl+D to toggle dark mode?
+@coworker-bot Can you also add keyboard shortcut Ctrl+D to toggle dark mode?
 ```

 **The Crafting Sandbox Coding Agent:**